Do Go On - 314 - The Oak Island Mystery

 They were truly great and I would describe their energy similar to metal shows that I've been to.

-so good live uh when i saw the darkness which a show we're pretty sure you were also at matt
+which a show we're pretty sure you were also at, Matt.

 Is there a palace curse?

-But, yeah, seeing I believe in a thing called love and him hitting
+But yeah, seeing I believe in a thing called love and him hitting those high notes perfectly,

-all right the first time i saw them was at a big day out and they played like a 40 minute set
+The first time I saw them was at a big day out and they played like a 40-minute set

 That makes sense.